+8 1

-(1) Scope of Consolidation
+(1)) Scope of Consolidation

 Status of consolidated subsidiaries

-Number of consolidated subsidiaries
+Number of consolidated subsidiaries 22 companies

-22 companies

-The names of major consolidated subsidiaries are as described in "1.
-Current Status of the Group" in "(2) Status of Parent Company and Significant Subsidiaries" in "2) Status of Significant Subsidiaries" in the Business Report.
+The names of major consolidated subsidiarie are as described in "1.
+Current Status of the Group" in "(2) Status of Significant Parent Company

+and Subsidiaries" in "(ii) Status of Significa nt Subsidiaries" in the Business Report.

-(2) Application of the Equity Method
+(2)) Application of the Equity Method